-- All grant recipients will participate in at least 60% of general HHA meetings and 70% of at least one of the HHA Sub-Committee meetings in a 12-month period - All grant recipients will participate in at least one Sub-Committee - All project applicants will present their ESG application(s) to the Non-Conflict Grant Review Committee for local review - All grant sub-recipients will participate in the local coordinated assessment process, as approved by the HHA - Grant recipients are expected to support one (1) Committee(s) covered by grant activities as they achieve the following standards: - Meet minimum standards - HHA meetings & Sub-Committee Meetings - Participate in coordinated assessment - Participate in PIT/HIC - HMIS Entry - Follow Program Approved Standards (Coordinated Entry, ES, TH, PSH, RRH, Housing First, Housing-Focused Case Management)
+- All grant recipients will participate in at least 60% of general HHA meetings and 70% of at least one of the HHA Pillar or workgroup meetings in a 12-month period - All grant recipients will participate in at least one Pillar or workgroup - All project applicants will present their ESG application(s) to the Non-Conflict Grant Review Committee for local review - All grant sub-recipients will participate in the local coordinated assessment process, as approved by the HHA - Grant recipients are expected to support one (1) Pillar covered by grant activities as they achieve the following standards: - Meet minimum standards - HHA meetings & Pillar or workgroup meetings - Participate in coordinated assessment - Participate in PIT/HIC - CMIS Entry - Follow Program Approved Standards (Coordinated Entry, ES, TH, PSH, RRH, Housing First, Housing-Focused Case Management)

-HMIS Participation and Coverage
+CMIS Participation and Coverage

-ESG grant sub-recipients must collect the following information on the persons served and services provided during the grant period and enter this information into PBC Homeless Management Information System (HMIS).
-Domestic violence service providers are prohibited from participation in HMIS but must demonstrate that they have a database comparable to an HMIS and are able to provide statistical information that does not compromise client privacy from that database upon request.
+ESG grant sub-recipients must collect the following information on the persons served and services provided during the grant period and enter this information into PBC Client Management Information System (CMIS).
+Domestic violence service providers are prohibited from participation in CMIS but must demonstrate that they have a database comparable to CMIS and are able to provide statistical information that does not compromise client privacy from that database upon request.

 Universal Data Elements Program Specific Data Elements

 Name Housing Status

 Social Security Number Income & Sources of Income

-Date of Birth Non-Cash Benefits

-Race Health Insurance

-Ethnicity Physical Disability

-Gender Developmental Disability

-Veteran Status Chronic Health Condition
+Date of BirthNon-Cash BenefitsRaceHealth InsuranceEthnicityPhysical DisabilityGenderDevelopmental DisabilityVeteran StatusChronic Health Condition

 Disabling Condition HIV/AIDS

-Residence Prior to Project Entry Mental Health Problem
+Residence Prior to Project Entry

-Project Entry Date Substance Abuse
+Project Entry Date

-Project Exit Date Domestic Violence
+Project Exit Date

+Mental Health Problem

+Substance Abuse

+Domestic Violence

 Destination at Project Exit Residential Move-In Date (Rapid Rehousing)

 Personal ID Services Provided (Rapid Rehousing)

 Household ID Financial Assistance Provided (Rapid Rehousing)

 Relationship to the Head of Household

 Client Location

-Length of Time on Street or in Emerg.
+Length of Time on Street or in Emergency.
 Shelter